»

 Over on Sociological Images Lisa evaluates Avatar(spoiler alert) Unfortunately, she’s got an agenda, and is seeing what she wants to see instead of what’s actually there.

 First off, she says that the Na’vi “… are, in short, the stereotypical “noble savage.”
+Which as I stated in my review of Avatar, is simply false.

 The Na’vi are never portrayed in the classic sense of “noble savage”.
 They are noble yes, but your classic “noble savage” (at least as I’ve seen it) is also, “savage”, “primitive”, and simply “doesn’t know better.”
 You will find none of that in this film.
 The Na’vi are simply an indigenous people with simpler technology than ours…